Tech-Chess/tech-chess.github.io/_pages/advance_entries.md

 permalink: /advanceentries/
 ---

 Advance entries for MIT Spring Open 2018 are posted below. **CONTACT chess (at) mit.edu IMMEDIATELY IF THERE ARE ANY ERRORS**.
-In particular, if you have registered **before 11 PM on 5/4** and do not see your name below, you are placed in the wrong section, or you are taking a bye that is not listed here, contact us immediately.
+In particular, if you have registered **on or before 5/4** and do not see your name below, you are placed in the wrong section, or you are taking a bye that is not listed here, contact us immediately.

 Open:
 Bryson Galapon